cnm13ryan/awesome-foundation-agents/README.md

 We maintain a curated collection of papers exploring the path towards Foundation Agents, with a focus on formulating the core concepts and navigating the research landscape.

+⌛️ Coming soon: Version 2!
+We're continuously compiling and updating cutting-edge insights.
+Feel free to suggest any related work you find valuable!

 ## Our Works Towards Foundation Agents

 ✨✨✨ [Advances and Challenges in Foundation Agents](https://www.arxiv.org/abs/2504.01990) (Paper)